nus-cs2103-AY1920S2/duke/docs/README.md

 1. bye

 #### Expected Outcome
-Duke will reply with a bye message.
+Duke will reply with a goodbye message.
 Example:

 Bye!
 Hope to see you again soon!